Campus Improvement Plan

 Strategy 1: Core Characteristics will be highlighted in Community Circle, guidance lessons, and MWE's weekly newsletter.

-Strategy's Expected Result/Impact: Understanding and implementation of the Core Characteristics.
+Strategy's Expected Result/Impact: Understanding and implementation of the Core Characteristics

 Staff Responsible for Monitoring: Administration, Counselors